 Until I was quite literally catapulted from my seat on the sidelines, I was oblivious to how much the world had to offer.
 Undergoing a spectrum of unforeseen challenges meant the entire understanding of my present and future had been shifted upside down, morphing into something unrecognisable, so it was time to define a new understanding of the world beyond its surface level.
-In order to do so, I had to metaphorically smash the warm cup of coffee and instead take a big swig of vodka.
+In order to do so, I had to metaphorically smash the warm cup of tea and instead take a big swig of vodka.
 In doing so, I realised that the comfort zone is such a narrow space, and the world becomes so much bigger when you escape.
-I also realised that I never really liked coffee much in the first place either.
+I also realised that tea was never really all that made me happy in I never really liked tea much in the first place either.
 It was just comfortable.

 2017 marked the end of being a passive observer and welcomed actively doing life rather than letting life happen to me.
 So that’s why we’re leaving comfort zones in 2017, and allowing 2018 to be the year of breaking boundaries, figuring out our desires, and making scary, and sometimes stupid, decisions every once in a while.